lskatz/fasten/README.md

 Perform random operations on fastq files, using unix streaming.
 This is an implementation of the ROSS project but in the Rust language.

+## Installation

+After downloading, use the Rust executable `cargo` like so:

+    cd ROSS.rs
+    cargo build --release

+All executables will be in the directory `ROSS.rs/target/release`.

 ## General usage

 All scripts accept the parameters